gartnerleandro/custombg/README.md

 ## Get started

+create an `.env` file with your stability api key.

 #### Android

 Android previews are defined as a `workspace.onStart` hook and started as a vscode task when the workspace is opened/started.